benzhengli/Transform-Based-Representation-Zoo/README.md

 * J. Zheng, A. Tang, Q. Mao, Z. Lin, and Y. Cao.
 ReFTA: Breaking the weight reconstruction bottleneck in tensorized parameter-efficient fine-tuning.
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2026.
   [[Website]](https://cvpr.thecvf.com/virtual/2026/poster/38595)

-## 🚀 Applications & Datasets
+## Applications and Datasets

-We provide scripts and adapted datasets to reproduce the empirical evaluations discussed in the paper across three representative data recovery tasks.
+The review compares representative transform-based tensor methods on three data recovery tasks.
+The corresponding scripts and adapted datasets will be organized in this repository following the structure below.

 1.  **Multispectral Image Completion**: Recovering partially observed MSI tensors.

 * Dataset: CAVE Dataset.

 * Description: Comprises 32 multispectral images (MSIs) captured in controlled indoor environments.
-Each MSI features a spatial resolution of 512×512 pixels across 31 spectral bands, spanning a wavelength range from 400 nm to 700 nm with a spectral interval of 10 nm.
-All data are rescaled to the interval [0,1] and resize to 256×256×31 for evaluation.
+Each MSI features a spatial resolution of 512 x 512 pixels across 31 spectral bands, spanning a wavelength range from 400 nm to 700 nm with a spectral interval of 10 nm.
+All data are rescaled to the interval [0,1] and resized to 256 x 256 x 31 for evaluation.

 * Original Link: https://cave.cs.columbia.edu/repository/Multispectral